Tofalaria: Reindeer Herding

-Reindeer herding is a traditional form of subsistence in Tofalariya.
-According to local residents, over 600 reindeer were historically herded in Tofalariya.
+Reindeer herding is a traditional form of subsistence in Tofalaria.
+According to local residents, over 600 reindeer were historically herded in Tofalaria.
 During the time of the Soviet Union, there was a reindeer herding state farm in the region.
 Following Perestroika, few reindeer remained in the region.
 In 2023, in the town of Verkhnyaya Gutara, according to local accounts, only one family still continued to herd reindeer.
 The family has approximately 60 reindeer.
 As of 2022, in Alygdzher, the local community maintains 300 reindeer.
 Local residents face challenges in herding reindeer due to the high operating cost and low profit from herding.
 Many reindeer herders are supported by private enterprises.

 During the time of the Soviet Union, reindeer herding was a required subject in the region’s schools.
 Changes to local schools’ curricula that have excluded reindeer herding have prompted concerns over the possible loss of the practice in the region.
-This has led to several local cultural revitalization efforts in Tofalariya.
+This has led to several local cultural revitalization efforts in Tofalaria.
 There also exist state-sponsored programs to create a gene bank for the Tofalar reindeer.